-NHS Nene Clinical Commissioning Group and NHS Corby Clinical Commissioning Group (CCG) are launching consultations on two services...
+NHS Corby Clinical Commissioning Group (CCG) are inviting over 50s to the Older Person’s Health Forum meeting on 4 December...
 Read More »

 A high-profile campaign to raise awareness of Atrial Fibrillation - called “Know Your Pulse” - is launching in Corby on Monday 2 July with an event to coincide with the Olympic Torch relay visiting the town.

 Atrial Fibrillation (AF) is a serious heart condition which, if left untreated, can cause a stroke.
 AF or irregular heartbeat affects up to 1.9% of the UK population.
 It can affect adults of any age, but is more common as people get older - in the over 65s it’s about 10%.
 For these patients, AF is a long term condition and requires treatment to manage symptoms including dizziness, palpitations, tiredness and chest pain.
 However, some patients may not have any symptoms, and have the condition without even knowing it.

 As a known risk factor for stroke, it is estimated 14% of all strokes are attributable to AF.
 It is easy to treat with medication and if managed effectively, the risk of a patient with AF having a stroke can be reduced by at least half.

 The East Midlands NHS Cardiovascular Network (EMCVN) has developed a programme which aims to raise awareness of the condition among healthcare professionals and patients across the East Midlands, and is working with NHS Corby Clinical Commissioning Group in a pilot project which aims to:

 Partners in the project include NHS Corby Clinical Commissioning Group, Corby Borough Council, Kettering General Hospital, the Atrial Fibrillation Association, Stroke Association, Roche Diagnostics and patients.

 As part of this programme, two events have been organised where local people can have their pulse checked by a health professional and find out more about AF.
 They are: